whatwg/cookiestore/explainer.md

 to '.' has caused a lot of additional complexity for relatively little gain given their security equivalence under the same-origin policy and the difficulties arising from multiple same-named cookies at overlapping paths on the same domain.

 This API defaults cookies to "Secure" when they are written from a secure web origin.
 This is intended to prevent unintentional leakage to unsecured connections on the same domain.
+Furthermore it disallows (to the extent permitted by the browser implementation) [creation or modification of `Secure`-flagged cookies from unsecured web origins](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-alone-00) and [enforces special rules for the `__Host-` and `__Secure-` cookie name prefixes](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-prefixes-00).

 This API defaults cookies to "Domain"-less, which in conjunction with "Secure" provides origin-scoped cookie behavior in most modern browsers.
+When practical the [`__Host-` cookie name prefix](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-prefixes-00) should be used with these cookies so that cooperating browsers origin-scope them.

 Serialization of expiration times for non-session cookies in a special cookie-specific format has proven cumbersome, so this API allows JavaScript Date objects and numeric timestamps (milliseconds since the beginning of the Unix epoch) to be used instead.
 The inconsistently-implemented Max-Age parameter is not exposed, although similar functionality is available for the specific case of expiring a cookie.